DigitalForgeLLC/ticket-smith-resources/design_request_template.md

 * [Goals as stated by user]
 * [Objectives (only if provided)]
 * [Metrics (only if provided)]
-[Note: Leave this section blank if no goals are provided]
+[Note: Leave this section empty with a blank line if no goals are provided]
 ```
 Format: Bullet points with measurable outcomes where provided
 Example: * Reduce onboarding drop-off to under 30%